Kei car: 660 cc era (1990–2014)

 Kei cars were rather unsafe in accidents, and as a response, the Ministry of Transport decided to increase the standards.
 New kei cars would have to pass additional tests, including a head-on collision at 50 km/h and a side impact test.
 To enable manufacturers to fit additional reinforcements and crumple zones, the maximum overall length and widths were both increased by 100 mm.
 The new rules went into effect on 1 October 1998 and all manufacturers introduced revised lineups to meet the new requirements.
 This was the largest, simultaneous introductions of new models in Japanese automotive history.

 In a rare example of an overseas mass-produced model being sold as a kei car in Japan, a kei version of the Smart Fortwo (called the Smart K) was sold in Japan by Yanase from 2001 to 2004.
 The Smart K used revised rear fenders and reduced tire dimensions and track width to conform to kei regulations.
 The model was not a success, and sold the fewest examples of a kei car when it was marketed.

-The Suzuki Wagon R was the best-selling kei car in Japan between calendar years 1996 and 2011, except in 2003, when the Daihatsu Move outsold the Wagon R. Starting in 2011, Toyota entered the kei car market for the first time.
-The resulting Toyota Pixis Space, a rebadged Daihatsu Move Conte, was expected to increase competition in that market.
+The Suzuki Wagon R was the best-selling kei car in Japan between calendar years 1996 and 2011, except in 2003, when the Daihatsu Move outsold the Wagon R.

+The process of consolidation in the kei class continued when, in 2008, Subaru announced that they would no longer develop and build their own kei vehicles.
+As Toyota had recently taken a stake in the company, Subaru was to sell rebadged Daihatsus instead to focus on their core vehicles and exports.
+The last true Subaru kei car left the band on the last day of February 2012, after 7.97 million examples had been built by the company over 54 years.
+Starting in 2011, Toyota entered the kei car market for the first time.
+The resulting Toyota Pixis Space, a rebadged Daihatsu Move Conte, which was expected to increase competition in that market.
 Nissan and Mitsubishi began to jointly produce the Mitsubishi eK (also sold as the Nissan Dayz and formerly the Nissan Otti).
-Honda's kei car lineup—the N-one, N-Box, and N-WGN—accounts for around a quarter of its overall sales.
+Honda's kei car lineup—the N-one, N-Box, and N-WGN—accounted for around a quarter of the company's overall sales.